 Fortunately, you do not need to wait for a problem.
 You can optimize your air conditioning system or ductless mini-splits now (before the summer’s first heatwave).
-Homeowners can avoid Most air conditioner problems with regular maintenance and routine cleaning.
+Homeowners can avoid Most air conditioner problems with regular AC tune-up and maintenance cleaning.

 While many homeowners understand the value of routine maintenance for air conditioning units and ductless mini-splits, few understand the importance of regular cleaning.
 Most people do not spend too much time thinking about air conditioning units.
 Most air conditioners work reliably enough during the warm months, and because homeowners cannot see the unit’s inner workings, regular cleaning is often an afterthought.

 This neglect often leads to sudden problems—and often at the worst time.
 Perhaps more insidious than sudden problems, however, is the daily impact of dirty central air conditioning systems and ductless mini-splits, both of which can collect dust, pollen, and mold.

 Indoor Air Quality: Is Your Home’s Air Healthy?

 According to Philadelphia Air Quality Survey, proportion to the population of Philadelphia, about 300 premature deaths a year would be prevented in the City if we could lower annual levels of particle pollution.
 Yet, Philly “has a long, long way to go” to clean the outdoor air.
 Reports like this draw much-needed attention to the negative impacts of air pollution.
 For Philly natives, “air pollution” means the smog over the William Penn statue.
 Also, cars lurching on the Schuylkill Expressway, and fumes spewing into the city skyline.